 Living a frugal lifestyle doesn’t mean just making a budget, doing your best to stick to it, and calling it a day.
-There are many different components to living life on a budget and today I bring you my top six ways to save in 2017!
+There are many different components to living life on a budget and today I bring you my top six ways to save more money this year!

 Disclosure: The links in this post contain referral links and I may receive a small bonus at no cost to you if you sign up through my link.
 My affiliations in no way affect my suggestions or recommendations.